lengseongche/poster-project/README.md

 We aim to investigate the relationship between income and education in China and see how marital status affects this relationship.
 We utilize the survey data from the 2016 wave of the China Family Panel Studies (CFPS) to investigate mainly the interactive effect of education and marital status on income.
 The CFPS data can be downloaded via the link below.

 https://opendata.pku.edu.cn/dataverse/CFPS?language=en
-(One needs to receive the permission for the access of these data)
+(One needs to receive permission for the access to the CFPS data)

 ### Methods